REMEMBER: THE OBJECTIVE OF WRITING A CITATION IS TO BE ABLE TO LOCATE IT AGAIN EASILY!

 For Non-scientific magazines and newspapers:

 Author 1: Author 2; Author 3.
 Title of Article.
-Journal abbreviation, month, day, year, pagination.
+Journal abbreviation OR full name of journal, month, day, year, pagination OR year, volume (issue), pagination.

 Elkan, D. Trance, Scapel, Action!
 New Scient.
 August 6, 2005, 34-37.

 Name of Handbook.
 Edition.
-Publisher: Place, Year; page and/or entry number.
+Publisher: Place, Year; search term, page and/or entry number.

 Some require page AND entry number (because entry number is not unique in the volume)